-Working StressTM is a unique evidence-based app that teaches clinicians how to cope with stress more effectively.
-It is the only "serious" intervention developed specifically for clinical staff that has a Randomised Controlled Trial (RCT) with the NHS to prove that it works.
+Working StressTM is a unique combination of eLearning app and ‘serious’ game that teach clinicians how to cope with stress more effectively.
+The app is designed for individuals and the board game enables groups to discuss the impact of stress and explore different ways of managing it.
+A 2017 Randomised Controlled Trial (RCT) with 227 NHS doctors proved that it works.

-It works by providing specific information about stress, grief and burnout and explores the psychological and physical impact they can have.
-It then presents a range of evidence-based coping strategies that clinicians can apply immediately.
+Working StressTM offers specific information about stress, burnout and grief that explores the psychological and physical impact they can have.
+It then presents a range of evidence-based self-management strategies that can be applied immediately.

 ¹ Severe anxietyBefore the intervention, 55.5% of doctors suffered from anxiety (of which 25% suffered severe anxiety).
 The interventions reduced doctors' anxiety levels, including those doctors suffering from severe anxiety by 33.2%.